-December 31, 2022/ Astik Dubey/ Tax Law The Rise of Online Gaming in India In this era of digitalization, everyone is trying to generate revenue with the help of a digital instruments.
+By Astik Dubey.
+The author is a student at Rajiv Gandhi National Law University, Patiala.
+The Rise of Online Gaming in India In this era of digitalization, everyone is trying to generate revenue with the help of a digital instruments.
 One such instrument is fantasy sports, a part of the online gaming industry.
 It is one of the fastest-growing industries not only in India, but in the world.
-As per the data provided by Invest-India, with 130 million users, India has the biggest fantasy…
+As per the data provided by invest-India, with 130 million…

 The Digital Personal Data Protection Bill 2022: Promising features and Preliminary concerns

-December 25, 2022/ Bharat Manwani/ Technology Law By Bharat Manwani.
+By Bharat Manwani.
 The author is a student at Gujarat National Law University.
 Introduction Data, often regarded as the oil of the 21st Century, is more valuable than ever in the present-day reality of digital economies.
 The largest democracy of the world houses over 658 million active internet users, and this statistic is expected to only double in the upcoming years.
-Personal data in particular, lies at the…
+Personal data in particular, lies at the core of our digital economy, facilitating several business models and algorithms…

 Decluttering the Dilemma of Dealing with Leniency Applications by SEEs

-November 1, 2022/ Aniket Panchal and Swetha Somu/ Competition Law By Aniket Panchal and Swetha Somu.
+By Aniket Panchal and Swetha Somu.
 The authors are students of Gujarat National Law University.
 Availing leniency under a leniency programme provides full or partial reduction of fines imposed by the competition authority on companies indulging in cartels in return for the cooperation of such companies in disclosing vital information proving the existence of a cartel.
-Section 46 of the Competition Act, 2002 (“the Act”), in conjunction…
+Section 46 of the Competition Act, 2002 (“the Act”), in conjunction with the Competition Commission of India (Lesser Penalty) Regulations 2009…

 Revised Other Service Provider (OSP) Rules- Towards the Path of Liberalization

-September 8, 2021/ Law Review and Blog Committee/Posted in Intellectual Property Law By Sakshi Shrivastava, a student of Hidayatullah National Law University Introduction While a faulty automobile will invariably lead you to a mechanic, a faulty smartphone will most often lead you to buy a new one.
+[By Sakshi Shrivastava, a student of Hidayatullah National Law University] Introduction While a faulty automobile will invariably lead you to a mechanic, a faulty smartphone will most often lead you to buy a new one.
 The added complexities of modern-day electronic devices have rendered them virtually incapable of having a repair infrastructure.
-Putting the innovative capital cost and consumer interest arguments aside, this also raises…
+Putting the innovative capital cost and consumer interest arguments aside, this also raises much larger environmental concerns for the planet.
+This is where progressive concepts…